 Events & Community Partners

 The mission of the Edison and Ford Winter Estates is to educate the public and inspire an inventive spirit by interpreting and preserving the innovations, legacies, artifacts, gardens, homes, laboratory, and other structures of Thomas Edison and Henry Ford, emphasizing Florida history, science, horticulture, and the arts.
 Senior partner, Frank Aloia, Jr. serves as chair of the Board of Trustees.
-Learn more by visiting the Edison and Ford Winter Estates events website.
+Learn more about upcoming events by visiting the Edison and Ford Winter Estates website.

 Rotary International is an international service organization whose stated purpose is to bring together business and professional leaders in order to provide humanitarian service and to advance goodwill and peace around the world.
 Aloia Roland team members are active in a variety of Southwest Florida clubs serving the community.